Warren Wilson College Receives Grant For Indigenous Stewardship

 In the realm of creating intentional spaces for native plants, Erb hopes to work with her crew to create proper signage for identification and labeling purposes.
 WWC’s Landscaping Crew is trained to know which plants to avoid, but Erb says she would love students to be able to recognize what is there.

-As Ghosthorse describes it, storytelling is at the heart of each project they create, and hopes that it continues that way beyond their time at WWC.
+As Ghosthorse describes it, storytelling is at the heart of each project they create and hopes it continues beyond their time at WWC.

 “Stories are really how we relate to one another and how I think the world is going to change,” Ghosthorse said.
 “It reminds us that we are human and we connect with other people heart to heart in a space in time.”